 This image shows the spillway and the foot bridge above it, also the historic changerooms and stone steps.
 There used to be a swimming pool in front of the changerooms and a diving tower on the other side of the lake years ago that were very popular in the warmer weather.

 Looking along the spillway with the changerooms on the right.
-The Boathouse Cafe appears to be in the centre of the Lake, it is partially hidden by a large tree.
+The Boathouse Restaurant appears to be in the centre of the Lake, it is partially hidden by a large tree.

 You will also find a very historic building and other structures as this area was very popular many years ago.
 Imagine yourself having a picnic, going swimming in the lake, a band playing in the bandstand and people dancing day and night.